Air Force mulling offers from US, Russia, and France to counter China

 Developed by Moscow-headquartered aerospace company, Sukhoi, the single-seat, twin-engine Su-57 multirole aircraft has been designed to destroy all types of air, ground, and naval targets.
-Sukhoi says that the aircraft has supercruise, supermaneuverability, along with advanced avionics surpassing the capabilities of the prior generation fighters.
-It is also considered to be a major competitor to the American steath duo, American stealth duo, F-35 Lightning II and the F-22 Raptor.
-Using unique composite materials to avoid radar detection, this single seat and dual-engine jet has the most advanced radio-electronic equipment and can fly at supersonic speeds.
-Its on-board computer is so advanced that it is often called as second pilot and can carry hypersonic missiles.
-Recently, India successfully tested an indegenously developed hypersonic missile.
+Sukhoi says that the aircraft has supercruise, supermanoeuvrability, along with advanced avionics surpassing the capabilities of the prior generation fighters.
+It is also considered to be a major competitor to the American stealth duo, American stealth duo, F-35 Lightning II and the F-22 Raptor.
+Using unique composite materials to avoid radar detection, this single-seat and the dual-engine jet has the most advanced radio-electronic equipment and can fly at supersonic speeds.
+Its onboard computer is so advanced that it is often called a second pilot and can carry hypersonic missiles.
+Recently, India successfully tested an indigenously developed hypersonic missile.

 Rostec Director for International Cooperation and Regional Policy Viktor Kladov said that the SU-57E “evokes high interest in many countries because it features unique combat properties and flight characteristics.”